container-tools/kind-action/README.md

 - `wait`: The duration to wait for the control plane to become ready (default: `60s`)
 - `log_level`: The log level for KinD
 - `registry`: Configures an insecure registry on `kind-registry:5000` to be used with KinD (default: `true`)
+- `knative_serving`: The version of Knative Serving to install on the Kind cluster (not installed by default - example: `v0.19.0`)
+- `knative_kourier`: The version of Knative Net Kourier to install on the Kind cluster (not installed by default - example: `v0.19.0`)
+- `knative_eventing`: The version of Knative Eventing to install on the Kind cluster (not installed by default - example: `v0.19.0`)

 ### Example Workflow